Skip to main content

 });

-// 4.
-Write encrypted data to the vault
+// On-chain transaction: write encrypted data to the vault

 const { txHash: writeTx } = await uploader.write({